RRRR 2024

 Submission Types

 The page limits are to be interpreted as guidelines, not as absolute limits.
-Short papers and presentation abstracts are reviewed by the organisers.
+Short papers and presentation abstracts were reviewed by the organisers.
 We encouraged short papers to be accompanied by an artifact for reproduction.
-Authors of all accepted submissions present their work at the workshop.
-We encourage demonstrations to be integrated in presentations, in particular for replication studies.
+Authors of all accepted submissions presented their work at the workshop.
+We encouraged demonstrations to be integrated in presentations, in particular for replication studies.

 Special Issue in STTT